rhit-netsos/netsec-public/docs/labs/prelab.md

 2. `eth0`: This is the virtual NIC connected to your subnet.
 Notice its ip address, it is `10.11.1.4`.

+   {:.warning}
+   Your IP address might be different from mine depending on your container configuration.
+That is totally ok.
+Replace all values with the corresponding ones obtained from the command or from peeking into the Docker compose file.

 ## Reaching hostB

 From `hostA`, try to ping `hostB` to make sure that the route it setup.
 To do